Signature Private Tour · 13 Days · 12 Nights

 Moroccan Cooking Class

-Shop the spice souk and cook authentic tagine and bastilla in a riad kitchen.
+Shop the spice souk with a local chef, then cook authentic tagine and bastilla.

 ♨️